ucsb-cs8-f18/ucsb-cs8-f18.github.io/_info/syllabus.md

 Missing homework/in-class activities: Drop the lowest 3
 -------------------------------------------------------

+Homeworks will be distributed every Tuesday in lecture, and they are due during your scheduled lab section on Wednesdays.

+Labs are assigned every Wednesday during your section and are due at midnight the following Tuesday.

-If you miss a class, you miss the opportunity for the points on that in-class assignment, or homework that was due.
+If you miss a class or section, you miss the opportunity for the points on that in-class assignment, or homework that was due.
 Period.

 There is no makeup.
 In lieu of providing a makeup opportunity, I will drop the lowest 3 homework/in-class-assignment grades (which may be